 Eating Disorders Treatment Program

 An eating disorder is a serious disease, but there is a path to long-term recovery.
-Lindner Center of HOPE’s eating disorders treatment program helps struggling individuals find the strength to confront and overcome the root causes of their disease and live a fulfilling life committed to health and balance.
+Lindner Center of Hope’s eating disorders treatment program helps struggling individuals find the strength to confront and overcome the root causes of their disease and live a fulfilling life committed to health and balance.

-The Harold C. Schott Foundation Eating Disorders Treatment Program at Lindner Center of HOPE
+The Harold C. Schott Foundation Eating Disorders Treatment Program at Lindner Center of Hope

 • Preoccupation with body shape and/or weight

-• Weight disturbances or unexplained weight changes (underweight, overweight or obese)
+• Weight fluctuations or unexplained weight changes

 • Obsession with diets, calories, food, or nutrition